Best Camping in Tennessee

 Seeking out peace and quiet?
 You’ll definitely find it in Frozen Head State Park.

-If you are looking for solitude, peace, and quiet then this Tennessee state park is an ideal location to visit.
 There are only 20 rustic campsites here, all of which are spread out around the Big Cove Campground.
 Here, you’ll enjoy over 50 miles of scenic backpacking and there are incredible hiking trails found through the 24,000 acres of wilderness.
 The state park has waterfalls, stunning views across the countryside, and no trail is ever the same

 Campers are provided with a modern bathhouse with hot showers.
 There’s a centrally located water faucet that gives you drinking water, and you’ll find a sink behind the bathhouse where you can wash your dishes.
 All the sites have a parking slip, grill, fire ring, lantern hanger, and picnic table.
-However, there are no dump stations or hookups provided.
+However, there are no dump stations or RV hookups provided.

 There are two group sites catering for up to 20 people, which can be reserved up to one year in advance.

-6. Smoky Mountain Premier RV Resort, Cosby, Tennessee
+6. Smoky Mountain Premier RV Resort, Cosby

 The campground is set up to accommodate rigs of any size from massive motorhomes to petite pop-up campers.
 The setting here enables visitors to enjoy the full back-to-nature vibe while enjoying all the amenities that you’d expect to find in a luxury resort.
 There’s a lovely pool with a spacious sundeck, a kids’ playground, disc golf, and a designated pet area where Fido can frolic in safety with his new furry friends!